 With six Mobile Experience Awards and three 5G Mobile Experience Awards in 2021, TELUS once again leads the industry.
 In addition, UK-based Opensignal named TELUS the fastest mobile network experience for the eighth consecutive time.
 The year 2021 concluded with record total net customer additions of 960,000, reflecting the potency of its expansive PureFibre network capabilities.

-Operating Revenue and Adjusted EBITDA is expected to rise by 8 to 10% in 2022, with Free Cash Flow of $1.0 billion to $1.2 billion.
-Consolidated revenue increased by 20%, Net Income by145%, and Adjusted EBITDA grew by 7.6% in 2021.
-Trading at $32.285 as of February 25, 2022 (12:04 pm), the company is ranked the third-best in the telecom sector.
+Operating Revenue and Adjusted EBITDA are expected to rise 8 to 10% in 2022, with a Free Cash Flow of $1.0 billion to $1.2 billion.
+Consolidated revenue increased by 20%, Net Income by 145%, and Adjusted EBITDA grew by 7.6% in 2021.
+The company is ranked the third-best in the telecom sector, trading at $32.285 as of February 25, 2022 (12:04 pm).
 The dividend yield of 4.098% is good enough to ensure a sustainable profit.

 Rogers Communications Inc. (TSX:RCI)